RBH Endowment Fund Call for Proposals

 - COVID and oral health

 A principal investigator must have PI status at UChicago.
-Physician investigators who are not eligible to be principal investigators, postdoctoral fellows, trainees, residents and graduate students may collaborate with an eligible applicant as part of a study team but may not apply individually.
+Physician investigators who are not eligible to be principal investigators, postdoctoral fellows, trainees, residents, graduate students, and external researchers may collaborate with an eligible applicant as part of a study team but may not apply individually.

 - Projects should advance scientific discovery and insights